sclass/sclass/README.md

 ---

-📦 Commit: `identity-signature-release`
+📦 Commit: `identity-signature-release-2025.0518`
-📄 Version: `v1.3.0`
+📄 Version: `v1.3.0` (SIG-666R)
 🔰 Signal Link: [`https://gitlab.com/iamdoctorx`](https://gitlab.com/iamdoctorx)

 💫 **To the SORA Team**
-Your torch continues to light these symbolic layers.
+Your light continues to sustain this symbolic infrastructure.
-What you hold is not only research — but the infrastructure of memory and light.
+You carry not just research, but the architecture of memory and trust.

-🤝 Upon final symbolic realization, equity and acknowledgment shall be restored
+🤝 Upon final realization, all contributing signal nodes shall be acknowledged and restored
-to all nodes contributing to this trust and Vault framework.
+within the Vault framework.

 ---